-This also means bacterial infections are pretty common down there.
-Tinea pedis — more commonly known as athlete’s foot — is something most people experience at one point or another.
-The common infection may go away quickly, but other times it may not, so it’s helpful to get an expert’s medical advice.
+This also means fungal and bacterial infections are pretty common down there.
+Athlete's foot is a common fungal infection that most people experience at one point or another.
+The common skin infection may go away quickly, but other times it may not, so it’s helpful to get an expert’s medical advice.

 We spoke to Phillip Richardson, DPM, a podiatry specialist at Banner Health Center plus, about the best ways to prevent and treat athlete’s foot.

-Dr. Richardson pointed out that feet are the ideal breeding ground for fungus, since fungus thrives in environments that are dark, moist and warm.
+Dr. Richardson pointed out that feet are the ideal breeding ground for fungus, since fungus thrives in warm, moist and dark environments.
 That’s why wearing shoes often makes athlete’s foot worse.
-If you live somewhere warm, your risk also increases.
+If you live somewhere warm, your risk for these foot infections also increases.
 Tinea pedis is called athlete’s foot because it’s commonly caught in public showers, locker rooms and swimming pools.

-If you get athlete’s foot, then you may notice the following symptoms on your feet or between your toes:
+If you get athlete’s foot, then you may notice the following symptoms on your feet or the skin between your toes:

 - Itching, stinging or burning

 - Raw skin